 Alert Labs’ team of water sensors: Flowie, Floodie and Sumpie will provide data and intuitive insights to further improve the efficiencies and savings that Water Matrix’s turnkey services and water management systems currently deliver to its customers across Canada.

 “For three decades we’ve been invested in helping our customers conserve and manage water,” said Mark Mininch, Executive Vice President at Water Matrix.
 “We’ve been able to save hundreds of millions of litres of water through our high efficiency products and water consultation services.
 The Alert Labs smart building sensors and software provide value to our customers.
 This partnership will further decrease water loss risk for property owners while increasing Water Matrix’s ability to help manage water use and costs throughout the multi-residential sector.”

 The Alert Labs team of smart sensors includes the Flowie smart water flow sensor and Floodie companion flood sensor.
-These water sensors provide 24/7 water use monitoring, and leak and flood protection.
+These water sensors provide 24/7 water use monitoring, and minimize damage due to leaks and floods.
 Customers who have installed Flowie and Floodie have reduced water use by an average of 18% - 23% and prevented thousands of dollars in water damage.
 Alert Labs newest water sensor, the Sumpie sump pump sensor, monitors sump pit water levels in real-time and tells you when the sump pump isn’t operating efficiently.

 Alert Labs sensors use a cellular network and do not require on-site internet, or WiFi connection.
 Backup battery power keeps the devices working, even in a power outage.
 The Dashboard, for computer and mobile devices, provides service teams with access to detailed data and analytics about their customers’ properties to help ensure that issues are identified and repaired before they become bigger problems.